 Laying out the design in a jig before welding everything together

 Completed side with design in test frame to double check geometry

 The clear polycarbonate panels were attached after all the welding was completed.
 To accurately drill the screw holes in the panels dummy screws with sharpened heads were fitted into the screw positions and the polycarbonate was hit lightly with a hammer over each screw point to indicate where the holes should be drilled.
 Preliminary testing of the panel operation is shown in the video below.

 All polycarbonate panels fitted and fitted to test frame to check alignment

 The folding panels are supported and slide inside tracking sections at the top and bottom.
 The bottom tracking can be removed when the panels are stowed open on each side.
 When closed the panels are secured together with a pivoting drop bolt.
 The operation of the panels is shown in the video at the end of the post.

-Using the original front gates (which we had just restored) as a guide, a suitable design for the side gates was developed which captured the look we were after.
+Using the original front gates (which we had just restored) as a guide, the Ashton design was adapted for the side gates to capture the look that was wanted.